Students are expected to adhere to the University's Code of Conduct (https://studentconduct.unl.edu/student-code-conduct).

 Therefore an SNR term code was developed based on academic year.
 Academic year typically is stated as 2009-2010 or 2010-2011 and is general noted as the ending year so 2010 or 2011, respectively.
 The following code:

 The SNR term codes for the 2013-2014 school year are 1141 (Fall), 1142 (Spring), and 1143 (Summer).

 The School of Natural Resources grants MS degrees in Natural Resource Sciences primarily under Option I (thesis option).
 However, Option II programs are permitted under special circumstances.
 The choice of option should be determined by the type of education desired.
 Once admitted to Candidacy by filing a Memorandum of Courses, you may not change options.
 For additional information see: https://snr.unl.edu/gradstudent/nresprogram.aspx.

-Once any training is completed, provide the SNR Training Coordinator with .
+Once any training is completed, provide the SNR Assistant to the Director .
 Any time job duties change, training needs should be reviewed, and any new training needs to be completed.

 When representing the University while traveling out of one's duty station, Pre-Trip Request must be completed via Concur travelfor approval in advance of the travel.
 A completed Pre-Trip Request must be routed and approved to request reimbursement.
 If you do not anticipate having expenses to be reimbursed, you are to submit a zero dollar trip request.

 When traveling is of a personal nature, a TA is not required.
 You must complete and submit a leave request via Firefly prior to the travel.